Bensalem Township, Pennsylvania: Jewish community

+Public safety

+In the last decade, numerous homicides have made national headlines.
+Long-time residents claim that the high crime rate is due to Parx Casino which brings in a plethora of non-residents, in addition to its shared border with Philadelphia.
+Neighborhoods of concern include Calico Corner (Nottingham), and "Top of The Ridge Trailer Park", which has seen its fair share of crimes and homicides.

+In 2022 Bensalem once again made national headlines; after a violent brawl broke out in a local Golden Corral restaurant over a single piece of steak.
+In total, the altercation involved over 40 people.
+This incident destroyed the interior of the restaurant causing it to temporarily close down.

 Landmarks and attractions

 Bensalem is home to Parx Casino and Racing, a 1 mi thoroughbred horse racing track and casino.
 This facility opened in November 1974 as Keystone Racetrack.
 The name was changed to Philadelphia Park in 1984.
 The track became notable as the original home of 2004 Kentucky Derby and Preakness Stakes champion Smarty Jones, who placed second in the Belmont Stakes, narrowly missing the Triple Crown.
 In 2006, a slots parlor casino opened at Philadelphia Park and the facility was renamed to Philadelphia Park Racetrack and Casino.
 A permanent standalone casino structure opened in December 2009 and was renamed Parx Casino.
 The facility boasts 260000 sqft including gaming, dining, entertainment, and banquet space.
 Parx Casino contains the Xcite Center, which hosts concerts, entertainment performances, comedy acts, and boxing and MMA matches.

 Penn Community Bank Amphitheater is located in Bensalem, and is a popular venue for concerts.

 Bensalem is also home to the Mongkoltepmunee Buddhist Temple, or Wat Mongkoltepmunee, on Knights Road.
 This shrine is an exact replica of a temple in Bangkok and is the only one of its kind in the United States.
 It serves as a place of high ceremonies and meditation for a community of Buddhist monks who came to Bensalem from Thailand in the 1980s.

 For the 2002 M. Night Shyamalan movie Signs, starring Mel Gibson, a stage set was built inside a warehouse on State Road for many of the interior shots.

 The NBC pilot episode for Outlaw, starring Jimmy Smits filmed scenes in Andalusia March 22–23, 2010.

 The movie Safe, starring Jason Statham filmed a scene at Parx Casino and Racing.